 \section{Discussion}

-We provide an intuitive interpretation of our results through the correlation time associated with different Hessian eigenvectors and corroborate this timescale empirically.
-A natural question then emerges about how this correlation time relates to the total duration of the analysis period.
-Indeed, the maximum correlation time, $\tau_{\textrm{SGD}}$, predicted for the flat directions is roughly seven epochs, comparable to the recorded 20-epoch period.
-However, the outcomes differ considerably when we sample the examples without replacement during training (see \cref{sec:appendix_with_replacement}).
-Hence, we infer that the observed correlation time behavior stems from the correlations resulting from sampling without replacement.
+We provide an intuitive interpretation of our results by examining the correlation times associated with different Hessian eigenvectors, which we also corroborate empirically.
+Although the 20-epoch analysis period may influence the observed correlation times -- since it is comparable to the maximum predicted correlation time $\tau_{\textrm{SGD}}$ -- we observe considerable differences when we sample examples without replacement during training (see \cref{sec:appendix_with_replacement}).
+This suggests that the observed correlation time behavior arises from the correlations introduced by sampling without replacement.

-Here, we primarily focus on the weight covariance denoted as $\bf \Sigma$, treating the correlation time $\tau_i$ and the velocity variance $\bf \Sigma_v$ as auxiliary variables.
-Our assumption is that the velocity covariance $\bf \Sigma_v$ is directly proportional to the noise covariance $\bf C$.
-However, the behavior of the weight covariance $\bf \Sigma$ is more complex.
-This complexity arises from the autocorrelation time, which links the two variances.
-Specifically, in the context of a single eigendirection, the relationship is expressed as $\sigma_{\theta, i}^2 = \frac{1}{2} \tau_i \sigma_{v, i}^2$.
-A detailed examination of these individual quantities offers further insights.

-Additionally, our findings for the three quantities contrast with a previous empirical study \cite{Feng.2021}.
-In \cref{sec:appendix_feng_tu}, we clarify how the different analysis method used in that study impacts the results due to finite size effects.
+Throughout our analysis, we primarily focus on the weight covariance matrix $\mathbf{\Sigma}$, considering the correlation time $\tau_i$ and the velocity covariance $\mathbf{\Sigma_v}$ as auxiliary variables.
+Our results indicate that the velocity covariance $\mathbf{\Sigma_v}$ is directly proportional to the noise covariance $\mathbf{C}$.
+However, the behavior of the weight covariance $\mathbf{\Sigma}$ is more intricate due to the autocorrelation time, which connects the two variances.
+Specifically, for a single eigendirection, this relationship is given by $\sigma_{\theta, i}^2 = \frac{1}{2} \tau_i \sigma_{v, i}^2$.
+Examining these quantities in detail provides further insights.
+Moreover, our findings for these three quantities differ from those reported in a previous empirical study \cite{Feng.2021}.
+In \cref{sec:appendix_feng_tu}, we explain how the different analysis methods used in that study led to results impacted by finite-size effects.